marmelab/EventDrops/README.md

   - `hasTopAxis`: whether the chart has a top X axis.
 Accepts both a boolean or a function receiving the data of the graph that returns a boolean.
   - `hasBottomAxis`: same as topAxis but for the bottom X axis
   - `eventLineColor`: The color of the event line.
 Accepts a color (color name or `#ffffff` notation), or a function receiving the eventData and returning a color.
 Defaults to 'black'.
+  - `eventColor`: The color of the event.
+Accepts a color (color name or `#ffffff` notation), or a function receiving the eventData and returning a color.
+Defaults to null.
+EventLineColor will be ignored if this is used.

 ## Styling